New Testament Worlds

 Note the cities of Capernaum and Bethsaida on the Sea of Galilee.
 The region around the sea is also called Galilee.

 The Apostle Paul is known for his missionary journeys.
-This map gives you an idea of how much he traveled; although, it does not try to list all the cites mentioned in the accounts of Paul's journeys in the book of Acts.
+This map lists the major cities he visited; although, it does not try to list all the cites mentioned in the accounts of Paul's journeys in the book of Acts.